r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>Once we start putting things in functions so that we can re-use them, we need to start testing that those functions are working correctly.
-To see how to do this, let's write a function to center a dataset around a particular value:</p>
+<p>Once we start putting things in functions so that we can re-use them,
+we need to start testing that those functions are working correctly.
+To see how to do this,
+let&#39;s write a function to center a dataset around a particular value:</p>
 </div>